SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

 Biometrics
 ----------

-This interface is described biometric services in the context of an identity system.
+This interface describes biometric services in the context of an identity system.
 It is based on the following principles:

 - It supports only multi-encounter model, meaning that an identity can have multiple set of biometric data,